-There is even evidence that cycling can help lower the risk of heart disease, type two diabetes, obesity, brain disease, and even cancer.
+There is even evidence that cycling can help lower the risk of heart disease, type two diabetes, obesity, brain diseases, and even cancer.
 It does this largely through dampening the body’s inflammatory response which is the root cause of most chronic illness.

 In addition to the above, there are also many important health and fitness benefits that are particular to cycling.
-Contrary to received wisdom, getting on a bike actually provides an intense, full-body work out.
+Contrary to received wisdom, bike riding actually provides an intense, full-body workout.
 It’s not just the legs that benefit, but also the buttocks, hips, and upper body.

 What’s more, cycling offers all this as a low-impact sport.
 It works your respiratory system and muscles while being relatively easy on the skeleton.
 Activities like running carry the risk of wear and tear around the ankles and knees as your feet repeatedly pound against hard ground.
 As a low-impact form of exercise that carries little risk of strain, cycling is a great option for a whole spectrum of people.
 The older population, those with health difficulties, athletes recovering from injury, as well as those looking for a gentle introduction to exercise can all participate with ease.

 Most sports don’t serve a purpose beyond the enjoyment and health benefits derived from the activity itself.
 Cycling, however, provides both these things whilst also serving as a convenient, cost-free and environmentally-friendly means of transportation.
-Whether you’re commuting to work, riding around your home town or perhaps even cycling across continents, there’s no better way to experience and immerse yourself in the outside world.
+Whether you’re commuting to work, riding around your hometown, or perhaps even cycling across continents, there’s no better way to experience and immerse yourself in the outside world.

 Cycling operates at an optimal speed.
 The potential range is high enough that you can move between places relatively efficiently, whilst experiencing enough new and diverse settings to keep things interesting.
 And yet, unlike in a car or bus, you’re going slow enough that you can observe and take pleasure in the scenery and people as you pass by, and ultimately feel a part of your surroundings.

 There’s no denying that bikes are a lot better for the environment than motorized forms of transport.
 They mean less pollution, less ugliness, and they simply take up a lot less space.
 Taking to two wheels is an excellent way to help reduce the environmental burden, in terms of pollution, noise, aesthetics and production costs.
-In cities, cycling is also often a faster and more convenient option than driving, saving you stress, traffic-jams and parking difficulties.
+In cities, cycling is also often a faster and more convenient option than driving, saving you stress, traffic-jams, and parking difficulties.

-And there’s even the possibility of using pedal power to generate free electricity.
+And there’s even the possibility of pedaling power to generate free electricity.
 Try building your own bicycle generator to power your appliances.
 There’s simply no better way to get yourself fit than by powering your TV or video games console through cycling!